MicrosoftDocs/customer-insights/ci-docs/journeys/journey-start.md

 # Start a journey

-The journey start configuration lets you define how customers can start the journey.
+The journey start configuration lets you define how customers can start a journey.

 To start a journey, go to Customer Insights - Journeys > **Journeys** > **Create a journey** and select either a **Trigger-based** or **Segment-based** journey.